 The Mary Ward Social Business is trying to create new socio-economic opportunities for women and girls living in rural and underdeveloped areas by providing possibilities and opportunities for employment and self-employment.

 The opening of MWL Social business project has led to a close collaboration with Yunus Social Business Balkans.
 The CEO of YSB is supporting the development of the strategy of MWL for opening the social business with three branches: the Valbona Souvenir and crafts Shop, the Kallmet Tailoring Workshop, and the Sale Point in Tirana.
 The concept of MWL Social business is to be a Fair-Trade entity.
 The first year will consist of producing and testing the market and establishing clients in the Albanian and foreign markets targeting the ethical retail companies and businesses.
+Experiments, as well as EEG studies in humans, have shown that Klonopin rapidly suppresses paroxysmal activity of various types.
+In accordance with these data, clonazepam has a beneficial effect in generalized and https://medimagery.com/buyklonopin/ focal forms of epilepsy.
+Anticonvulsant action is implemented by enhancing presynaptic inhibition.
 A sales representative is employed, who is experienced in this field and who will be developing the sales and the Mary Ward Social business in its first steps 10 women are already employed and are taking a fair wage with health insurances included and 23 other women are self-employed by working as our suppliers.
 Through this opportunity the established mini-businesses run by women will thrive.

 The lack of information and support in health care is one of the biggest concerns in rural areas not just in Albania but all over the world.
 Under the mission of Mary Ward Loreto, a health care training to improve the health information of women, took place in May in Libofshe by MWLW Fier, in collaboration with the Administrative Unit of Libofshe.
 The subject of the training was hypertension, one of the main health problems faced by the people of this area.
 The training was led by Suela Spaho the health trainer for the women in Libofshe